Kristinita/SashaSublime/README.md

 The subject is created for personal use if it isn't pleasant to you, simply don't use it.
 If you don't like any separate colors in my subject, you can change them yourself, see [detailed instructions in Russian](http://ru.stackoverflow.com/a/516668/199934).
 You can also find a set of other solutions on themes in other my answers on [Stack Overflow in Russian](http://ru.stackoverflow.com/search?q=user:199934%20[sublime-text]%20is:answer) and [Toster](https://toster.ru/user/Kristinita/answers).

-To all parameters in the `Default.sublime-theme` file and almost to all parameters in the `Sasha.tmTheme` file comments in Russian are left.
+To all parameters in the `SashaSublime.sublime-theme` file and almost to all parameters in the `SashaSublime.tmTheme` file comments in Russian are left.
 You can quickly see which color corresponds to which element.
 Comments in the `Preferences.sublime-settings` file aren't present because they are [removed](https://forum.sublimetext.com/t/bug-comments-deleted-in-preferences-user/7064/6?u=sasha_chernykh) at change of settings.
 About all parameters containing in this file it is [possible to read](http://www.sublimetext.ru/documentation/preferences/list) on the Russian site Sublime Text 3.

 After the Sublime Text 3 updatings settings of the color theme can get off.
 Please, if you found out that colors became not such as before, [report to me](https://github.com/Kristinita/SashaSublime/issues/new) about it.
 Unfortunately, i always used only Windows, and i can't check operability of a subject on other operating systems.

+If the icon for your markup language or a programming language is absent in SashaSublime, you can add it independently, having carried out the [these instructions](http://ru.stackoverflow.com/a/544861/199934) or to ask me.

 During the work on a theme the theme [Espresso Libre](http://colorsublime.com/theme/Espresso_Libre) of Chris Thomas is taken as a basis.